dcl-2017-04/curriculum/docs/spatial-basics.md

 Geometry
 --------

 The geometry column is a list-column.
-You'll learn more about list-columns later in the course, but in brief, they're the richest and most complex type of column because a list can contain any other data structure including other lists.
+You'll learn more about list-columns later in the course, but in brief, they're the richest and most complex type of column because a list can contain any other data structure, including other lists.

 It's worthwhile to pull out one piece so you can see what's going on under the hood: